 Kitchen Cleaning Chemicals

-Different cleaning agents are used depending on the item to be cleaned, the cleaning method, and the type of soiling found on the item.
+Different kitchen cleaning chemicals are used depending on the item to be cleaned, the cleaning method, and the type of soiling found on the item.
 There are four main types of cleaning agents used in kitchens:

 Abrasives should be used with care as they may scratch certain types of materials used for kitchen equipment such as plastic or stainless steel.

-Acid cleaners are the most powerful type of cleaning agent and should be used with care.
+Acid cleaning chemcials are the most powerful type of cleaning agent and should be used with care - see our blog on acid cleaning.
 If they are not diluted correctly, acid cleaners can be very poisonous and corrosive.
+PH 1-5, PH1-2 is very acidic and definitely needs PPE when used.
+Typically a neutral detergent will be used afterwards to remove chemical residues and stop the ongoing acidic effect on surfaces.

 Cleaning is only the first step to a germ-free kitchen.
 Cleaning is done using detergent, but it doesn’t kill bacteria or other microorganisms that can cause food poisoning.
-To kill bacteria and ensure a clean workplace, you must follow cleaning with sanitizing.
+To kill bacteria and ensure a clean workplace, you must follow cleaning with sanitizing or disinfection - review our blog to cover the difference between sanitising and disinfection chemicals and processes.
+Sanitising kills 999 in 1000 germs, disinfection kills 999,999 in 1 million germs.
+Food grade Rinse Free Surface Sanitising can be sprayed onto surfaces and left, with workers returning later to food preparation areas without further cleaning needed.
+Not all disinfectants are food safe.

 Effective cleaning and sanitizing also help to: